UGREEN-NASync/community-guide/docs/ugos/install/immich/index.md

 ### 3. Deploy the Project

 After confirming that the configuration file is correct, click "Deploy Now".
 The system will automatically pull the image and start the container.
-Once the deployment is complete, you can access the Home Assistant console by visiting `your-nas-name.local:2283` in your browser.
+Once the deployment is complete, you can access the Immich Webpage by visiting `your-nas-name.local:2283` in your browser.

 ![Docker Configuration page](./config-docker.png)